 Easy Sugar Free Keto Peanut Butter Fudge is the best sweet treat to satisfy your fudge craving!
-Enjoy the richness and creaminess of fudge without the sugar.
+Enjoy the richness and creaminess of fudge without all the sugar.

 Sugar Free Keto Peanut Butter Fudge

 There aren’t many flavors better than peanut butter and chocolate.
 Peanut butter and chocolate is a match made in… flavor town!
 In this sugar free keto peanut butter fudge, the two have been perfectly married together so that YOU can live happily ever after!

 This isn’t the first time we’ve used these two ingredients to make a delicious treat!
 If you’re as crazy about peanut butter and chocolate as we are, check out our Low Carb Double Stuffed Peanut Butter Cups!
 They are rich, super creamy, and full of keto-friendly flavor.

 We used Lakanto’s powdered monkfruit to get the perfectly creamy and smooth texture of the fudge you know and love!
-This sugar free fudge is so rich and satisfying that one piece is probably enough to cure your sweet tooth, making this an awesome snack to last all week!
+This sugar free fudge is so rich and satisfying that one piece is probably enough to cure your sweet tooth, making this an awesome snack that will last all week!

 Best Keto Chocolate Chips To Use